 - Essential oil baths.
 I don’t even have to fill the bath up to half way.
 I just need to sit in some hot water with some Eucalyptus oil and inhale for a while till I relax.

 - Meaningful exercise.
 I just do what I want to do.
 I hate that people feel like they need to force themselves to workout rather than listening to their body.
-If you want to walk because you are mentally exhausted from the day then freaking walk.
-Don’t force yourself to go to the spin class that Instagram influencer told you to go to because *news flash* your life is different…
+If you want to walk rather than take that HIIT class because you are mentally exhausted from the day then walk!

 - Accept my imperfections and love them.
 I am not a size 2.
 I have cellulite some places and guess what ITS OKKKKKKK.